Non-abelian fermionic T-duality in supergravity: Sigma model perspective

 It is always possible to represent the fermionic isometry that we are T-dualizing by the shift of a certain superspace fermion, $\q^1 \to \q^1 + \r$, where $\r$ is a constant Grassmann number.
 Then the above components of the supervielbein appear in the expressions $E_\mM^\a \d Z^\mM |_{\q=\hat\q=0} = \e^\a \r$ and $E_\mM^{\hat\a} \d Z^\mM |_{\q=\hat\q=0} = \e^{\hat\a} \r$, where we defined $\e^\a = E_1^\a |_{\q=\hat\q=0}$ and $\e^{\hat\a} = E_1^{\hat\a} |_{\q=\hat\q=0}$.
 Since $E_\mM^\a \d Z^\mM |_{\q=\hat\q=0}$ and $E_\mM^{\hat\a} \d Z^\mM |_{\q=\hat\q=0}$ in principle correspond to the local supersymmetry parameters, we conclude that $\e^\a$ and $\e^{\ah}$ are commuting Killing spinors of the supergravity background that is invariant under the shifts of $\q^1$.

-We are now in a position to interpret the non-abelian T-duality rule for the RR bispinor derived in~\cite{Borsato:2018idb}
+We are now in a position to interpret the non-abelian T-duality rule for the RR bispinor $\mathcal{F}^{\a\hat\a}$ derived in~\cite{Borsato:2018idb}

-Here $\L$ is a Lorentz transformation corresponding to a bosonic (non-abelian) T-duality and in what follows we set $\L=1$.
-In the second term one finds the matrix $N^{\mM \mN}$ whose inverse is defined by

-Dual (super-)coordinates $\tilde{z}_{\mA}$ appear as Lagrange multipliers as in the standard T-duality procedure\footnote{For doubled superspace constructions see \cite{Hatsuda:2014qqa,Bandos:2015cha,Bandos:2016jez}.}.
+In the second term one finds the matrix $N^{\mM \mN}$ whose inverse is defined by Dual (super-)coordinates $\tilde{z}_{\mA}$ appear as Lagrange multipliers as in the standard T-duality procedure\footnote{For doubled superspace constructions see \cite{Hatsuda:2014qqa,Bandos:2015cha,Bandos:2016jez,Cederwall:2016ukd}}.
 The superalgebra structure constants $f_{\mA\mB}{}^\mC$ are defined as usual in terms of the generators $T_\mA$.
-Finally, for the case of supergroups we consider here, $G_{\mA\mB}, B_{\mA\mB}$ are constant\footnote{They may depend on spectator fields in case when bosonic dimension of the supergroup is less than ten.} fields that are tangent superspace representation of the Green-Schwarz superfields $G_{\mM\mN}$, $B_{\mM\mN}$, i.e.
+For the case of supergroups that we consider here, $G_{\mA\mB}, B_{\mA\mB}$ are constant\footnote{They may depend on spectator fields in case when bosonic dimension of the supergroup is less than ten.} fields, which are tangent superspace representation of the Green-Schwarz superfields $G_{\mM\mN}$, $B_{\mM\mN}$, i.e.\

+Finally, the matrix $\hat{\L}$ in~\eqref{borsato1} is a $\mathrm{Spin}(1,9)$ transformation acting on one of the spinor indices, and corresponding to an O$(1,9)$ Lorentz transformation $\L$.
+These are defined as follows

+For a superalgebra consisting of a single Killing spinor, which anticommutes on a Killing vector $\tK^m$, the matrix $\hat{\L}$ corresponds to a single abelian T-duality along the Killing vector direction.
+Indeed, in this case the O$(1,9)$ transformation becomes simply an inversion

+where $\tK^2 = G_{mn}\tK^m \tK^n$.
+This is precisely a single abelian T-duality along $\tK^m$ \cite{Sfetsos:2010uq}.
+Since we will be working in the DFT framework where abelian T-duality is an exchange of a coordinate for its dual, we assume $\hat{\L}=1$ for now and will take into account the bosonic T-duality at the very last step.

 It is easy to check that the above reproduces the standard abelian fermionic T-duality prescription.
 Assuming that the initial background has vanishing gravitino, only the spinor-spinor part of the supervielbein in~\eqref{borsato1} contributes: